spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ![banner](https://bracho.xyz/adtech/img/mobil_banner.png "banner")

 This placement should be positioned at the top of the web page.
-[This sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).
+[These sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).

 *banner* | `[320,50]` | `[320,75]` | `[320,80]`